gbengataylor/iris-systems-on-ocp/README.md

 **Disclaimer**: *This is not production-ready.
 It is a simple proof of concept.
-Considerations such as dynamic storag provisioning and HA deployments have not been addressed*
+Considerations such as graceful shutdowns, liveness/readiness probes, dynamic storage provisioning, and HA deployments have not been addressed*

 This repo deploys the Intersystems IRIS Data Platform Community Edition found [here](https://hub.docker.com/_/intersystems-iris-data-platform/plans/222f869e-567c-4928-b572-eb6a29706fbd?tab=instructions)